Chris Little

 Oversaw the introduction of automated QA within the QA team

 I oversaw the introduction of automated testing into the QA team.
-From the initial hiring of the first Automation Engineer, now manager, to the design and creation of the first automated tooling, to the up skilling of the existing
+From the initial hiring of the first Automation Engineer, now manager, to the design and creation of the first automated tooling, to the up skilling of the existing manual testers to be able to assist with running the automated tests.

 Operations Manager